sure-start-ni-evaluation/ssni-hbs-example-data/README.md

 An example dataset based on the linked NI administrative data used for the Sure Start project.
 Used for testing code outside a safe setting/ prior to data access.

 Consists of:
 - R scripts to make the example data
 - pre-made data examples
 - documentation for the data

+**This repo does not contain any real data on individuals.**

 ## Table of Contents